SAS-DHRH/dhcc-toolkit/content/_index.md

 {{< columns >}}
 ## DH Benelux 2022 Workshop (Luxembourg)

-The DHCC hosted an afternoon workshop on 31 May 2022 for the DH Benelux workshop.
+The DHCC hosted an afternoon workshop on 31 May 2022 for the [DH Benelux conference](https://2022.dhbenelux.org/).

 Themes: \
 (a) decarbonising our research and teaching,\